beejjorgensen/bgpython/src/bgpython_chapter_A01_math.md

 Factorial, being multiplication in disguise, has the same precedence as multiplication.
 You do it before addition and subtraction.

-## Large Numbers

-Python is really good with large integer numbers.
-In fact, it has what we call _arbitrary precision integer math_.
-That means we can hold numbers as big as memory can handle, which is large.

-So if you ask Python to compute $100000!$, it will do it.
-The result, incidentally, is 465,575 digits long.
-No problem.

-But the same is _not_ true for floating point numbers (numbers with a decimal point).
-Python generally uses 64 bits to represent floating point numbers, which means there's a limit to the amount of precision.
-That is, the number of different numbers you can represent is finite.

-Floating point is brilliant because it can represent really huge and really small numbers, but the number of digits you have at your disposal is limited.

 ## Scientific notation

 For really large floating point numbers, you might see things like this